spectrocloud/librarium/packages/docs/content/05-workspace.md

   * In step 2 of new workspace creation, select ‘Add Cluster Role Binding.’
   * The following information is required for the role creation:
     * Role Name: A Kubernetes specific role name
     * Subjects: Cluster Role Binding binds a role to subjects.
-Subjects can be groups, users, or Service Accounts.
+Subjects can be groups, users, or Service Accounts

 |Subject type |Subject name |Subject namespace|
 |-------------|-------------|-----------------|